The best accounting software for small businesses 2025

 0 out of 0

 FreshBooks’ basic plan, Lite (£15 per user, per month), is one of the most generous we’ve come across… however, you’re limited to five billable clients only.
-Upgrading to Plus (£25 per user, per month) adds unlimited proposals, and allows you to automate recurring invoices and late payment reminders.
+Upgrading to Plus (£25 per user, per month) adds unlimited proposals, and allows you to automate recurring invoices.
 It also extends your client limit to 50.

 Who do we recommend FreshBooks for?

 Service businesses selling add-ons will get the most out of FreshBooks.
-FreshBooks boasts inventory management and integrates with popular ecommerce apps — though it is expensive for those with scaling client bases (its basic plan restricts you to five billable clients).
+FreshBooks boasts inventory management and integrates with popular ecommerce apps — though it is expensive for those with scaling client bases.

 Buying guide: How to choose the right accounting software for your small business